Fintechain/fintechain-ui-monorepo/docs/prompts/components.md

 - Implement proper TypeScript typing for all props and data.
 - Ensure the component is reusable and follows single responsibility principle.
 - Consider implementing subcomponents for complex layouts.
+- Use Tailwind CSS for styling, focusing on responsive design.
+- Incorporate Material Tailwind React components where appropriate.

 Please provide any additional requirements or specific WordPress data this component should display or interact with.